express-in-code-game/excode-design/README.md

 - otherwise it's oop mess with actor model: instances talking to instances
 - mult pub mix, tap sub admix - to get transparent and fluid system
 - server will literally ignoarantly broadcast events, apps will send or recieve-apply events, because channels are defined
+- values and channels: how to compile-time validate that only protocoled values are being put on a channel and value map is correct ?
+    - 1. use Vals protocol, create channels interface instances
+    - 2. a vals ns with unique fns to create ops/vals, multiple api ns for each channel which import vals ns and re-expose vls/ops valid for the channel
+    - 3. clojure.spec
+        - project ops, values, channels types, required map keys for each value map - are defined as data (sets) to be used with clojure.spec
+        - note: clj and cljs have speccing mechanism for functions (probably, via macroexpansion?)
+        - create a fn/macro that takes :channel-key {:op :op-type ..rest-of-value-map} and on compilation will cause error if that op is not specced for that channel

 ### walkthrough 3: processes and queues